winterkang/JavaScript-Challenge/FAQ-accordion-card/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - FAQ accordion card solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).

 </br>